Mission and Goal

 Community Service Learning Projects

 SSS encourage students to contribute to Georgia State University and the greater Atlanta area through active volunteer programs.
 Our students serve as tutors and role models for younger students in the Atlanta area.

 Grant aid opportunities are available to eligible students.
 Furthermore, we actively inform students about other financial resources, including scholarships and fellowships for which they may be eligible.

-Our workshops are academically and culturally enriching.
-During our workshops, students learn how to become viable candidates for graduate/professional programs as well as the work force.
+SSS workshops are academically and culturally enriching.
+During our workshops, students learn how to become viable candidates for graduate and professional programs as well as the work force.